Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Glossary

 \section{Glossary}

 In this glossary, we list, and give rough definitions for, the symbols used in this paper, in the order in which they appear in the text.
-We also refer to the equations that precisely define them, or where they appear first.
+We also refer to the equations that precisely define them, or where they appear first in the text.